 Long Island is going through challenging economic times.
 Many New Yorkers found themselves out of a job after Superstorm Sandy, which caused an estimated $32.8 billion in economic damage to our economy.
 I spearheaded House efforts to pass $60.4 billion in disaster relief funding for areas hit by Sandy, which includes Nassau and Suffolk Counties.
 Part of this funding is being allocated to help businesses recoup losses and return to full operational status – so New Yorkers can get back to work.
-It will take time to restore Long Island after this record-setting storm, and I will do everything in my power to ensure New Yorkers have the funds they need to rebuild their homes, businesses and livelihoods.
+I will do everything in my power to ensure New Yorkers have the funds they need to rebuild their homes, businesses and livelihoods.

 In addition to aiding those in need after Superstorm Sandy, Congress must make job creation and economic recovery its biggest priorities.
 We need legislation that provides tax relief for middle class families and small businesses, revitalizes the stagnant housing market, encourages banks to lend, reduces bureaucratic red tape, and spends responsibly in job-creating industries like infrastructure creation and improvement.